milanchndr/Rating-Prediction-using-Machine-Learning/README.md

 ## Results

-The best-performing model after hyperparameter tuning was LightGBM, achieving an accuracy of XX%, precision of XX%, and F1-score of XX%.
+The best-performing model after hyperparameter tuning was LightGBM, achieving an accuracy of 79.16%.

 ## Usage